dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 The choice of the frontier structure determines the order in which nodes are explored.

 Notice that this version returns *success or failure* based on whether the goal state is reachable from the initial state.
 In practice, we'd usually like to have the actual sequence of actions and states required to reach the goal.
-We'll consider how to keep track of that history and some specific implementations of the tree search method in the next note.
+We'll consider how to keep track of that history and some specific implementations of the tree search method later.

 ## Summary